 - RARELY eat out.
 You can do math so you know that a meal for two can easily run $25 for Sunday brunch.
 If we’re talking dinner surf & turf and maybe a glass of wine or potato vodka, substantially more.
 That $25 to $100 (PER MEAL) goes a LONG way toward buying organic apples, celery, strawberries, and potatoes.

-- Besides that, if I eat in a restaurant here in my local area, I am not getting quality free range eggs, organic/free range meats or organic produce!
+- Besides that, if I eat in a restaurant here in my local area, I am not getting organic produce!
 So eating at home is cheaper AND healthier!

 - RARELY drink out.
-We almost exclusively make and drink coffee & tea at home.
+And I’m not just talking alcohol!
 I don’t have to tell you what a latte costs right?
 Even a simple cup of tea is $1.75 or $2.00!
 How about that glass of wine with dinner for $7 or more a glass?
 You don’t think of it as extravagant because it’s just a few dollars here and there, but opt out for one month and put the money in a jar.
 How much did you save?

 - Add it up.
 What do YOU and your family spend eating & drinking out each month?